CSX in Pennsylvania

 - Operates and maintains nearly 2,000 miles of track*

-- In 2013, CSX invested more than $81 million in its Pennsylvania network.
-In addition, the company invested more than $578 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2014, CSX invested more than $72.7 million in its Pennsylvania network.
+In addition, the company invested nearly $539 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
 Major commodities produced or consumed within the state include containerized consumer goods, coal, petroleum products, light trucks and aggregates.